 Student representatives are mainly responsible for acting as a contact person who help communicate the feedback of their classmates regarding EPU curriculum, units and facilities to the EPU administrators.
 Each class is supposed to elect a representative at the beginning of the semester through the voting process EPU frames.
-EPU administrators hold monthly meetings with the representatives.
+EPU administrators hold two meetings in a semester with the representatives.
 The overall objective of these meetings is mainly to improve EPU services and improve the teaching and learning environment.
 The minutes of these meetings are kept by the EPU.
 The outcomes are shared with the BU-SFL Board.